19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 ### Limited common property and subsidiary management corporations allowed

-77\.—(1) A, a strata title plan may have limited common property and one or more subsidiary management corporations only for the purpose of representing the different interests of —
+77\.—(1) A strata title plan may have limited common property and one or more subsidiary management corporations only for the purpose of representing the different interests of —

 (a) subsidiary proprietors of residential lots and subsidiary proprietors of non-residential lots;